uidaholib/main-web-redesign_draft/content/find/accesstools.md

 layout: page
 ---

-{% include feature/alert.html dismiss=true color="warning" text="*Please note:* due to a recent system upgrade, the Library's proxy server URL has changed.
+{% include feature/alert.html color="info" text="*Please note:* The Library's proxy server URL changed in 2020.
 If you are having difficulty accessing resources saved in a reference manager or other access tool you may need to update the links.
 See <a href='https://www.lib.uidaho.edu/proxy404.html' class='alert-link'>Proxy 404</a> for details." %}

 Did you know that many academic articles behind a paywall have a free [open access](https://sparcopen.org/open-access/) version available?
 Did you know that you can connect external tools to your library account for seamless access to our subscriptions?